alex-skakun/react-rx-tools/README.md

 export function handlePoint(point: Point): void {
   if (isDefined(point)) {
-    // point is not null and it is known for TypeScript compiler } else {
+    // point is not null and has type NonNullable<Point>
+  } else {
     // point is null
   }